matlab-deep-learning/llms-with-matlab/README.md

 ### Streaming the response

+Streaming allows you to start receiving the output from the API as it is generated token by token, rather than wait for the entire completion to be generated.
 You can specifying the streaming function when you create the chat assistant.
-This will print the response to the command window.
+In this example, the streaming function will print the response to the command window.
 ```matlab
 % streaming function
 sf = @(x)fprintf("%s",x);